Teapack1/Audio-Dataset-Recorder/README.md

 ### Usage

-1. Record using variant A (all samples in a single folder), no listening mode - samples are recorded one by another, does not listen for input :
+1. Record using variant B (default - samples segregated into class-specific folders) 20 samples of each class, and classes are: "one", "two", "three":
 `
-python audio_dataset_sampler.py --method A --no_listening_mode --num_samples 10 --duration 1 --classes yes no
+python dr.py --num_samples 20 --classes one two three
 `

-2. Record using variant B (samples segregated into class-specific folders) 20 samples of each class, and classes are: "one", "two", "three":
+2. Record using variant A (all samples in a single folder), no listening mode - samples are recorded after set duration, does not smart record, samples are 2sec long :
 `
-python audio_dataset_sampler.py --method B --sample_count 20 --classes one two three `

-3. Record variant B with classes yes, no and duration of 1 sec.
-Gathers 10 samples of each class, produces metadata, trimpads spaces without audio, playbacks every recording, augments every record with 25 samples, amplitude treshold to triger new recording is 0.1.
+python dr.py --method A --no_listening_mode --num_samples 10 --duration 2 --classes yes no
 `

-python dr.py --method B --classes yes no --duration 1 --num_samples 10 --metadata --trim_pad --playback --augment --num_augmented 25 --treshold 0.1
+3. Record variant B with classes "yes", "no" and duration of 1 sec.
+Gathers 10 samples of each class, produces metadata, trimpads silent ends in the sample, playbacks sample after every recording, augments every record with 25 samples, amplitude treshold to triger new recording is lowered to 0.1, sample rate increased to 48000.
 `
+python dr.py --classes yes no --duration 1 --num_samples 10 --metadata --trim_pad --playback --augment --num_augmented 25 --treshold 0.1 --sample_rate 48000
+`

 ### Command Line Arguments

+- `--classes`: Specify classes for the recordings, default "audio". (eg.:`--classes one two three`) -> mandatory
-- `--method`: Recording method. `A` saves all samples in one folder while `B` saves samples to separate folders for each class.
+- `--method`: Recording method. `A` saves all samples in one folder while `B` (default) saves samples to separate folders for each class.
 - `--augment`: flag, include to indicate if augmentation is required otherwise samples are not augmented.
 - `--num_augmented`: Number of augmented samples for every original sample.
-- `--classes`: Specify classes for the recordings. (eg.:`--classes one two three`)
-- `--sample_count`: Number of samples in every class.
+- `--num_samples`: Number of samples in every class.
 - `--duration`: Duration of one sample in seconds.
 - `--treshold:` Define amplitude threshold to start recording.
 - `--metadata`: flag, include in command to produce metadata after recording or produce metadata of already recorded samples.